 You might be interested how the FujiFilm X-T1 with Greenland Icebergs performed.

-Buy stock images for website use, editorial and more.
+Buy stock photographs for website use, editorial and more.
 Information about nature photography prints for sale.
-All my images you are able to find in my nature galleries.
+All my photographs you are able to find in my nature galleries.

 Why I use a RAID.